 - Eggs - hard-boiled, scrambled, or fried

-- Radishes, chives, cilantro, or red onion - pickled onions would be delicious!
+- Radishes, chives, cilantro, or red onion - pickled onions are also delicious!

 - Crumbled bacon